Nikhil-1503/30-days-of-javascript/README.md

 1. Function range
     - Write a generator function range that takes two arguments, start and end, and yields all the numbers in that range.

+1. Proxy proxy
+    - Create a proxy object that intercepts and logs all property access